Mimakk/Mimakk/README.md

 ### Hi there!
 My name is Mina.

-I am a Front-End Developer.
-I am currently working on my personal portfolio projects and learning Django to be a full-stack developer.
+I am a Data Analyst.
+I am currently working on my personal portfolio projects and learning Ml.

 You can reach me from minanilaytezer@gmail.com.